 What are the gene regulatory networks that guide developmental responses to salt and water stress?

 Our lab uses approaches that include natural variation screening and genetics, stress physiology, gene editing, mutant screening, cellular microscopy, and biochemical approaches.
 To screen stress physiology, we have developed a time-lapse imaging system that can continuously measure the differences in growth.
-The species we work on: Arabidopsis (of course!), tomato, the halophyte S. parvula, and potato.
+The species we work on: Arabidopsis (of course!), tomato, the halophyte S. parvula, lettuce, rice and potato.

 A selection of our publications: